 His task is to double the number he received on dice and add the number given by the opponent.
 The process can be repeated for the opponent.
 The catch here is that the whole process of multiplying and adding is time-pressed.
 The one who calculates taking less time is the winner.
 A stopwatch is used to record the time taken by the teacher/parent.

 When played with both dice, the players can multiply the numbers received on rolling.
 Then, they have to double the multiplication fact and add the fact with the numbers received.
 For example, suppose one dice shows 2 and the other 4.
 The student will multiply 2×4 mentally and then double the answer, which is 8.
 The next step is to add 2 and 4 to 8.
 It is designed this way to give a mental workout and increase the thinking flexibility of students.

 6. Roll to 500!

 This game can be played in a group too.
-The first person rolls the dice, multiplies the number, and passes on to the next player.
+The first person rolls the dice, multiplies the number, and passes it on to the next player.
 The next player rolls the dice, then multiplies his numbers, and finally, multiplies the product with the previous player’s answer.
-Gameplay can be shortened by choosing a smaller number as a target.
+The gameplay can be shortened by choosing a smaller number as a target.

 7. Roll and find product!